 What Happens When You Focus on Your Employees’ Strengths Through Training?
 Only Good Things!

 Organizations are increasingly distancing themselves from the view that the people working for them all think alike and are motivated by the same things.
 Organizations that leverage their employees’ strengths experience greater success when compared to those that focus solely on training to address employees’ shortcomings or that implement a one-size-fits-all approach to employee development.
-Here is why: The provision of training with the intention of bolstering strengths as opposed to eliminating weaknesses takes into account that
+Here is why: The provision of corporate training with the intention of bolstering strengths as opposed to eliminating weaknesses takes into account that

 1. The provision of training with the intention of bolstering strengths as opposed to eliminating weaknesses takes into account that people are different in their abilities, interests, and motivations.